Izhakfc/surfs_up/README.md

  * Query a list of the minimun, maximum and average temperatures of a given <code>start</code> and <code>end</code> date.
  * If no end date was provided, it will return the results of any available date greater than or equal than the starting date.
 ## Challenge
+In this week challenge, it was required to create a query to retrieve information from our database filtering from two different months: June and December.
+Analyzing this two very different climate months we could discover if the surf and ice cream shop is sustainable all year-round.
+### Results
+Here we can see the tables obtained from tha analysis performed for both months.

+With this results we get the next insights:
+* June temperatures range from 64°F to 85°F whereas December temperatures range from 56°F to 83°F.
+* The average temperature for the month of June is 74.94°F, which is 3 degrees higher than the average temperature in the month of December with 71.04°F.
+* The minimum recorde temperature from June was 64°F in comparisson of the minimum temperature in December that was 56°F, 8 degrees less.

 ## Summary:
 Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.